Welcome to our next IATSO Conference in Trondheim, Norway!

 When focusing on treatment in a lifespan perspective, we also will look into the challenges from the new electronic media.
 A rapid growing internet disrupts the dividing lines between fantasy and reality.
 Wide ranges of questions emerge; such as the understanding of what a sexual offence might be, what is the difference between fantasy and reality, the relations between online offences and hands on offences.
 And so on.

-We welcome you to three exiting days in Trondheim!
+We welcome you to three exciting days in Trondheim!

 Knut Hermstad, Chair of the Local Organizing Committee